osamaqaseem39/writers-website/README.md

 ---

 *Built with ❤️ for the literary world*

+**Last Updated**: CSS issues resolved with Tailwind CSS v3 - ready for deployment!